dxsc795/G-sharp-programming-language/README.md

 - Simplified comments: `//` (single-line), `///` (multi-line)
 - Indentation-based code block syntax with clear rules for scope

+the lines starting with `?` are comments and are ignored by the Guawa interpreter

+*Tab (or four spaces):*

+In guawa, indentation (using tabs or four spaces) is used to denote block-level structure.
+This means that you need to indent your code to indicate where a block of code begins and ends.

+*wave (~):*

+In guawa, the wave (~) is used to indicate the start of a block of code.
+It's often used in conjunction with indentation to define the structure of your code

 _Keywords_

 - `omit` - conditional statement